GDSC-KNUST/Introduction-To-Dart-Programming-Series/README.md

 ## Instructions
  - Clone the repository
+ - Create a branch
- - Add day-to-day components
+ - Add day-to-day components (I'm guessing each person making another version of a template)
- - Pull
+ - Pull request
  - An Owner will review and merge